from Psychotherapy

 Labs of Awareness is a positive psychology, non-crisis support center for individuals who prefer the adventure of self-observation over more traditional forms of psychotherapy or for those for whom a sense of well-being is less conditioned by mental health symptom management.

 Although our services are designed for people who are not working through acute stages of trauma, the approach we take is trauma-sensitive and attuned to many different forms of past experiences.
-Knowing that flow is always at your fingertips can immediately alleviate many of life's troubles, especially those influenced by addiction and neglect.
+Knowing that uncontracted flow is always at your fingertips can immediately alleviate many of life's troubles, especially those influenced by addiction and neglect.

-How does it work in practice?
+How does it work?

 Read on to learn about the differences between our approach and more traditional forms of psychotherapy: